jacques42/photobooth/README.md

 ***************
 If the web server is a RaspberryPi, the trigger server can connect to a GPIO pin and will watch for a PIN_DOWN event (pull to ground).
 This will initiate a socket.io message to the photobooth client, to trigger the action (thrill).

-- Short button press (<= 2000ms) will trigger a photo in photobooth
+- Short button press (<= 2 sec) will trigger a photo in photobooth
-- Long button press (> 2000 ms) will trigger a collage in photobooth.
-If configured with interruption, any subsequent button press will trigger the next collage picture.
+- Long button press (> 2 sec) will trigger a collage in photobooth.
+If in photobooth collage is configured with interruption, any subsequent button press will trigger the next collage picture.

+The button is disabled while photobooth executes a task.
+In the admin settings, set "Raspberry Pi Pin Number" to 0 (zero) for to disable this whole functionality.

 Check https://www.npmjs.com/package/rpio for additional settings required on the Pi

-In the admin settings, set "Raspberry Pi Pin Number" to 0 (zero) for to disable.

 **************
 Remote Trigger